DOING BUSINESS IN NIGERIA IN 2021

-Since 2003, Healy Consultants Group PLC has assisted both global entrepreneurs and multinationals with company registration solutions in Nigeria.
+Since 2003, Healy Consultants Group has assisted both global entrepreneurs and multinationals with company registration solutions in Nigeria.
 Services provided by our experts include i) business registration in Nigeria ii) license registrations iii) assistance to find joint venture partners iv) corporate bank account opening v) work visa application vi) human resource strategies and vii) office rental solutions.

 Compare different Nigeria entities | LLC | Fast setup | Free zone LLC | LLP | PLC | Branch office | Rep office |